Head-to-head comparison Decision brief

 What breaks first with Finix?

-Merchant growth slower than projected - fixed monthly fees erode margins.
-Chargeback rates spike - platform absorbs losses Stripe Connect would shield.
-Compliance burden (PCI, KYC, AML) exceeds internal operational capacity.
+Merchant growth slower than projected when using PayFac model - fixed costs erode margins.
+Chargeback rates spike on PayFac model - platform absorbs losses Stripe Connect would shield.
+Compliance burden (PCI, KYC, AML) exceeds internal capacity on PayFac tier.

 What are the hidden constraints of Finix?